 Preheat oven to 450 degrees.
-Place two 10-inch cast iron skillets or pizza stones into the oven while it is preheating.
+Place two 10-inch cast iron skillets or pizza stones (I use one rectangular stone and one cast iron skillet for this recipe) into the oven while it is preheating.
 Rinse and drain the soaked grains in a fine mesh strainer, then place them into a high-powered blender along with the remaining ingredients, except the baking powder.
 Once blended, add baking powder and blend again.
 If you don’t have a high-powered blender, you may want to process the ingredients, wait a couple of minutes, and then process again in order for the grains to process more thoroughly.

 Remove the preheated skillets/stones from the oven and lightly oil them with a few tablespoons of olive or coconut oil.
 Slowly pour the batter into a thin layer in the hot skillets/stones, using a back-and-forth motion.
 It will begin to cook immediately.
 Bake for 15-20 minutes.
 Cut into squares.
 This bread keeps quite well at room temperature (it doesn't get crumbly) and can even be frozen.